-When defining the system boundaries, it is pivotal to highlight that the scope is to provide a comprehensive methodology for calculating realistic GHG emissions and energy consumption over vehicle use stage at various levels of detail and considering the availability of different information and datasets.
-Therefore, in an intermediate step this requires the calculation of energy consumption as activity data for electrified vehicles such as HEV, PHEV, FCHV and PEV.
+When defining the system boundaries, it is pivotal to highlight that the scope is to provide a comprehensive methodology for calculating realistic GHG emissions and energy consumption over vehicle use stage at various levels while detail and considering the availability of different information and datasets.
+Therefore, in an intermediate step this requires the calculation of energy consumption as activity data for electrified vehicles such as HEV, OVC-HEV, FCHV and PEV.
 As outlined in the figure below, the use stage encompasses the operation of the vehicle itself and direct impacts from this, as well as impacts from the production and distribution of fuel/electricity, and for impacts relating to vehicle maintenance and replacement parts.

 Impacts directly from the energy used in operation of the vehicle include in the CO2 equivalent calculation the tank to wheel (TtW) contribution are hereby addressed, hence: